 - Prescribe certain drugs for smoking cessation.
 Pharmacists may provide information about quitting smoking and may initiate smoking cessation therapy by prescribing an approved drug.

-- Provide annual influenza vaccinations.
-Pharmacists who have the appropriate injection training may administer the influenza vaccine to patients five year of age and older within the context of the province’s annual Universal Influenza Immunization Program (UIIP).
+- Administer travel and select other vaccines.
+Pharmacists who have the appropriate injection training may administer the influenza vaccine as well as vaccines for 13 vaccine-preventable diseases, to patients five year of age and older.
+Find out more here.

 - Administer drugs by injection or inhalation for education and demonstration purposes.
 For example, if a pharmacist needs to show a patient newly diagnosed with asthma how to use their inhaler, the pharmacist can now demonstrate using the medication instead of a placebo.